 It’s essential not to be too hard on yourself.
 Remember that nobody is perfect.
 It’s okay to have a slip-up from time to time.
 The empowering part is that you can get back on track.
 Here are some tips to get your nutrition goals on the right path.

 Nutrition Goal Dos and Don’ts

-So many of you set nutrition goals at the beginning of the year to eat healthier.
-If you got off track with your goals, I have good news!
-It’s not too late to restart.
+So many of you set nutrition goals to eat healthier at the beginning of the year.
+If you got off course with your goals, I have good news: It’s still possible to restart!
 Here are some dos and don’ts to put you back on track with your nutrition goals.

 1. Don’t Put It Off

 There’s a saying, “don’t put off until tomorrow what you can do today.”
 The same way of thinking applies to your nutrition goals.
-There is no written rule that says nutrition goals begin on a Sunday or the first of the month.
-Make your very next meal a healthy meal.
-This AIP Slow Cooker Chili is so delicious.
-It is nightshade-free and full of healthy vegetables, protein, and flavor.
+No written rule says nutrition goals begin on a Sunday or the first of the month.
+Make your very next meal a healthy one.
+This Stuffed Avocados with Cilantro Cream Sauce recipe is delicious, AIP-approved, and full of healthy vegetables, protein, and flavors.

 2. Don’t Be Hard on Yourself

 If you’ve eaten a high-calorie dinner or had one too many pieces of cake, it’s not the end of the world, and it’s important to remember that everything is ok in moderation.
 As I mentioned, this is a journey and you can focus on your next decision instead of dwelling on the past.

 3. Don’t Be Extreme Trying to Make Up for a Slip

 Remember the big picture and the reason you set nutrition goals in the first place.
 You will likely have regular slips if your nutrition goals are too extreme.
 Set sustainable nutrition goals by eating fresh whole foods.
 I will tell you how to do that in just a minute.
 Now, let’s discuss what you should do.